buybackoff/Ractor/README.md

     sameGreeter.Post("Greeter via instance from Fredis.GetActor")

-    // this will fail if computation return not Async<unit>
+    // this will fail if computation returns not Async<unit>
     "greeter" <-- "Greeter via operator"

     Console.WriteLine("Not started yet")